Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

 7. **Voice Mode:** Speak a query.
 8. **Genomics Chat:** Ask a genomics question (e.g., "What is BRCA1?").
 It should answer with the new persona "askEVO Genetic Assistant".
 9. **Domain Check:** Ask a non-genomics question (e.g., "How to bake a cake?").
 It should politely decline.
+10. **Welcome UI:** Click "New Chat".
+You should see the large Welcome UI with the disclaimer.
+Send a message.
+The Welcome UI should disappear.